Horatio Sanz

-Horacio Sanz (born June 4, 1969), better known by his stage name Horatio Sanz, is a Chilean-American actor and comedian.
-Sanz is best known for his tenure as a cast member on the NBC sketch comedy series Saturday Night Live from 1998 to 2006.
+Horacio Sanz (born June 4, 1969), better known by his stage name Horatio Sanz, is an American comedian and actor.
+Sanz was a cast member on the NBC sketch comedy series Saturday Night Live from 1998 to 2006.

 Early life

-Sanz was born on June 4, 1969, in Santiago to Sylvia and Carlos Sanz.
+Sanz was born on June 4, 1969, in Santiago, Chile to Sylvia and Carlos Sanz.
 He is the youngest of three sons and the younger brother of actor Carlos Sanz.
 He grew up in the Humboldt Park neighborhood of Chicago.

 Career

 Sanz performed at various theaters in Chicago, including The Court Theater and The Second City, where he was a member of their Chicago ETC theater.
 While in Chicago, Sanz was also one of the founding members of the Upright Citizens Brigade (UCB) sketch comedy and improv troupe.
 Sanz can still be seen regularly performing with the sketch troupe at their long-running improv show "ASSSSCAT 3000", at both of the UCB's comedy theaters, located in New York City and Los Angeles.